Juliet Bawuah: Education

-After having her secondary education at Mawuko Girls Senior High School, Bawuah graduated from the Ghana Institute of Journalism with a Bachelor of Arts degree in Journalism and Public Relations.
-She also holds a Diploma in Communication Studies from the African University College of Communications.
+After having her secondary education at Mawuko Girls Senior High School, Bawuah graduated from the Ghana Institute of Journalism with a Bachelor of Arts degree in journalism and public relations.
+She also holds a diploma in communication studies from the African University College of Communications.
 She is an alumna of Radio Netherlands Training Center in the Netherlands.
-In 2018, she got her Master's degree in International Public Relations and Global Communications at Cardiff University.
+In 2018, she got her master's degree in international public relations and global communications at Cardiff University.
+She also participated in the US State Department-sponsored International Visitor Leadership Program (IVLP).

 Career

 Before she started working at TV3 in July 2013, she worked with Goal.com, CITI FM, the Globe Newspaper, Cafonline.com, Metro TV, and ETV.
 Prior to furthering her studies at Cardiff University, she worked with Euronews’ sister station Africanews based in Congo as the host of Football Planet and covered the 2017 AFCON tournament.
 She has appeared on BBC as well and contributes for the Turkish broadcaster TRT.
+She also contributed to Premier League TV, LA Liga TV and Aljazeera.

 She is the founder of Africa Women's Sports Summit, which was first hosted on 15 May 2019 in Accra.
 The Africa Women's Sports Summit is a gathering of Africa's leading female sports names and aspiring ones.

 She was appointed as a member of Women’s Premier League Super Cup’s Local Organizing Committee (LOC).